 At the request of the Residence Hall Association Senate, in November 2007, the Department of Resident Life announced that a lottery, or purely random drawing of the names of then current second-year students living in residence halls, would determine the order in which these students would be considered for residence hall housing in their third year in the event that housing availability would be limited.

-For the 2014-2015 academic year, current third-year students in good standing will now be subject to the housing lottery to determine if they will be eligible to secure housing as "rising seniors" in residence halls.
+The Department of Resident Life predicts that based on current occupancy levels and commitments expected for Fall 2017 that all current second-year students (rising juniors) in good standing will be subject to the housing lottery to determine if they will be eligible to secure housing in residence halls.

-The lottery will be in force from December 2013 to August 26, 2014, the period of time in which the actual number of these students who can be accommodated in residence halls for Fall 2014 will become known.
+The lottery will be in force from January 2017 to August 24, 2017, the period of time in which the actual number of these students who can be accommodated in residence halls for Fall 2017 will become known.

 The need for the lottery arises from two considerations.

-Second, the method for determining access to residence halls within a group of students, such as current third-year students, is by a lottery.
-The existing priority number system for Room Selection procedures (a system of awarding points and calculating a Priority Number for every student) is not meant to determine access to residence halls and will not be used to do so.
+Second, the method for determining access to residence halls within a group of students, such as current second-year students, is by a lottery.
+The existing priority number system for Room Selection procedures (a system of calculating a Priority Number for every student) is not meant to determine access to residence halls and will not be used to do so.
 Priority Numbers are assigned every April to eligible students and will continue to determine the order in which eligible students choose their rooms and roommates.
 Lottery determines access to the process, priority determines order of selection.

 RHA legislation regarding status for lottery-eligible students with rule violation(s) that result in multiple administrative housing probations will be implemented.
-Such students will be placed at the end of the lottery group for 2014-2015.
+Such students will be placed at the end of the lottery group for 2017-2018.
 This will have a direct negative impact on their lottery positions.